khosravipasha/ProjectEuler/README.md

 ============
 Solutions for Project Euler problems.

-The codes are in C++, and any required data is provided as text files.
+The codes are in C++ and any required data is provided as text files.